sdw7020/viktor-frontend/README.md

 ### Setup
 After having installed node, `cd` into the viktor-frontend folder and run `npm install`.
-When the dependencies finish installing, run `npm build` to create a build folder.
+When the dependencies finish installing, run `npm run build` to create a build folder.
 Keep this build folder, you will need it for the backend setup.
 Now go to the viktor-backend readme.md and follow the instructions there.